Kanan Makiya: Career

 In 1981, Makiya left the practice of architecture to become an academic and author.
 He wrote under the pseudonym Samir al-Khalil to avoid endangering his family.
 In Republic of Fear (1989), which became a best-seller after Saddam Hussein's invasion of Kuwait, he argues that Iraq had become a full-fledged totalitarian state, worse than despotic states such as Jordan or Saudi Arabia.
 His next book, The Monument (1991), is an essay on the aesthetics of power and kitsch.

+Regarding the 1990-1991 Gulf War, Makiya wrote, "For the Iraqi people, the cost of enforcing the will of the United Nations has been grotesque."

 Cruelty and Silence: War, Tyranny, Uprising and the Arab World (1993) was published under Makiya's own name.
 It was awarded the Lionel Gelber Prize for the best book on international relations published in English in 1993.
 According to a 2007 profile of Makiya in The New York Times Magazine, the 1993 book "posed a devastating critique of the Arab world's intelligentsia, whose anti-Americanism, Makiya argued, had prompted it to conspire in a massive, collective silence over Hussein's dungeons."

 In 2001 Makiya published The Rock: A Seventh Century Tale about Jerusalem, a work of historical fiction that tells the story of Muslim-Jewish relations in the formative first century of Islam, culminating in the building of the Dome of the Rock.
 Makiya also writes occasional columns and they have been published in The Independent and The New York Times.

 Makiya has collaborated on many films for television, the most recent of which exposed for the first time the 1988 campaign of mass murder in northern Iraq known as the Anfal.
 The film was broadcast in the U.S. on the PBS program Frontline under the title Saddam's Killing Fields and received the Overseas Press Club's Edward Murrow Award in 1992.
 In 2002, Makiya also offered significant insights concerning the events of 9/11 in the PBS/Frontline documentary, "Faith & Doubt at Ground Zero."

 In 1992 Makiya founded the Iraq Research and Documentation Project (IRDP), which was renamed the Iraq Memory Foundation in 2003.
 Makiya worked closely with Ayad Rahim in the early development of the IRDP.
 In October 1992, he convened the Human Rights Committee of the Iraqi National Congress, a transitional parliament based in northern Iraq.
 The Iraq Memory Foundation went on to receive $5.1 million in contracts from the Pentagon from 2004 to 2006 in order to publicize Saddam Hussein's atrocities as part of the U.S. war effort.